callum-mccracken/UBC_PHAS_Comprehensive_May_2023/README.md

     - Classical Mechanics, Herbert Goldstein
     - Mechanics Volume 1 (Course of Theoretical Physics), L. D. Landau and E. M. Lifshitz
 5. General:
-    - University of Chicago Graduate Problems in Physics with Solutions, Jeremiah A. Cronin et. al (Paperback) inexpensive and available at amazon.ca, for example.
+    - University of Chicago Graduate Problems in Physics with Solutions, Jeremiah A. Cronin et. al (Paperback) inexpensive and available online.

+Not in UBC's site but recommended:
+- A Guide to Physics Problems. part 1 and 2, Cahn & Nadgorny, has way better solutions than UC grad problems.

 ## Example Exams

 - Near the bottom of the UBC site linked above: [link again](https://phas.ubc.ca/graduate-program-comprehensive-exam-guidelines-phd-students)

+- We also have Columbia's exams back to 2004 with solutions.

+## Formula Sheet

+- Probably best to make your own
+- We have a few in this repository for inspiration